top of page

 PATIENTS WITH RESPIRATORY SYMPTOMS

-All patients experiencing respiratory symptoms must wear a mask, even if they have returned a negative RAT.
-These patients are strongly encouraged to book a Telehealth appointment before attending for a face to face appointment.
+All patients experiencing respiratory symptoms must wear a mask, this applies even if you have returned a negative RAT.
+Patients experiencing respiratory symptoms are strongly encouraged to book a Telehealth appointment before attending for a face to face appointment.

 COVID-POSITIVE PATIENTS